Festival of International Virtual & Augmented Reality Stories: 2023 - FIVARS in FALL 2023 (Hybrid: Toronto, Web3D) 11th Festival

+The online version of the festival picked up a nomination for Innovator of the Year at the 2024 Poly Awards, dedicated to acknowledging excellence in WebXR development.

+2024 - FIVARS 10th Anniversary

+The tenth anniversary FIVARS was in-person in Toronto at the idFK gallery for six days, October 3–8, 2024.
+The online festival ran from October 10 to the 31st.

+On November 3, 2024, the festival closed with a pop-up event in Los Angeles- the world premiere of a location-specific AR piece, titled “Ghost in the Machine” which took place at the Old Zoo in Griffith Park.

+FIVARS featured 60 experiences from 27 different countries, including notable first-time submissions from Serbia and Croatia.
+The show was again produced by Malicki-Sanchez and Reynolds.

 Immersive Media Awards

 The festival awards prizes for People's Choice in two categories: Immersive Video and Interactive Experience and introduced a Grand Jury prize and Impact award in 2017.
 In 2019 the festival added additional awards for Best Experience Design, Best Visual Design, Best Audio Design.

 2015

 On Monday, September 21 the festival announced People's Choice awards for two categories at the Cadillac Lounge - a music venue and restaurant in Toronto.